-The Lake City Alpine 50 is an approximately fifty-mile endurance mountain/gravel race starting in historic Lake City, Colorado.
-This lung-busting race will take you by the iconic Lake San Cristobal before the long climbs to the two of the highest passes in Colorado: Cinnamon Pass (12,640 feet) and Engineer Pass (12,800) feet.
-The race will feature over 7,500 feet of climbing through some of the most incredible sections of the San Juan Mountains.
+The Lake City Alpine 50 is an epic fifty-mile high-alpine endurance bike race starting in historic Lake City, Colorado.
+This is NOT a mountain bike race and it is NOT a gravel race.
+It is a high-alpine endurance bike race unlike anything else out there.
+This lung-busting race will take you by the iconic Lake San Cristobal before a long, steep climb to the top of Cinnamon Pass (12,640 feet).
+You then descend the steep, rocky, pass and start up the very tough, steep, and long climb to Engineer Pass (12,800) feet.
+Another very long, rocky descent takes you back to Lake City.
+The race will feature 6,000+ feet of climbing through some of the most incredible sections of the San Juan Mountains.

 Lake City sits nestled in the heart of the San Juan Mountains at 8,671 feet.
 Lake City is named after the iconic nearby Lake San Cristobal, one of the largest natural lakes in Colorado.
 Lake City is located in a valley formed by the convergence of Henson Creek and the headwaters of the Lake Fork of the Gunnison River.
 Lake City has a year-round population of around 400 people but swells in the summer months as people flock to this beautiful town to play in the surrounding mountains.
 Lake City has five prominent 14,000 peaks in near proximity to the town.